 At first, the site of the Grandmasters Palace only had a single house on it, owned by the nephew of the head of the Knights Hospitaller, Grandmaster Jean Parisot de la Valette.
 This was incorporated into the new palace.

-Under British Rule in the nineteenth century, the Grandmasters Palace became the home of the British governors and, since Malta’s independence in 1964, it has served as the seat of the country’s House of Representatives.
+Under British Rule in the 19th century, the Grandmasters Palace became the home of the British governors and, since Malta’s independence in 1964, it has served as the seat of the country’s House of Representatives.

 Today, as well as being a government building, parts of the Grandmasters Palace are open to the public, particularly the State Rooms and the Armoury.
-The opulent and lavishly decorated State Rooms display several art collections of which many, such as The Great Siege Frescoes by Matteo Perez d’Aleccio, date back to the times of the Knights Hospitaller.
+The opulent and lavishly decorated State Rooms display several art collections of which many, such as The Great Siege Frescoes by Matteo Perez d’Aleccio, dating back to the times of the Knights Hospitaller.

 The Grandmasters Palace is part of the City of Valletta UNESCO World Heritage listing.

 Getting to Grandmasters Palace – Valletta

 The palace is right in the middle of Valletta, meaning that almost all buses and roads lead there.
 From the centre of Malta, the Grandmasters Palace is a 35 minute drive via Triq L-Imdina.
 There are also a number of public transport options which stop off at Valletta 18, from where the palace is a 10 minute walk.

 Explore the medieval world of the Christian Crusades at these 10 important sites, ruins and landmarks across Europe and the Middle East.